Royal Air Force Rugby Union: 100th Anniversary year

 2018 became a notable year for the club as they beat both the Army and Navy sides, becoming Inter-Service Champions for the first time since 1994.

-Womens side
+Women's side

-The RAFRU run a womens side.
-They compete for the Molly Rose trophy with the womens navy side.
+The RAFRU run a women's side.
+They compete for the Molly Rose trophy with the women's navy side.

 Veterans side

 The veterans side is known as the Royal Air Force Vultures.

 Notable former players

 Scotland internationalists

 The following former RAFRU players have represented Scotland at full international level.